 - 1 red pepper

-Serve with cooked rice, a little more chopped coriander and basil and a squeeze of fresh lime juice.
+- Cooked rice - a little more chopped coriander and basil and a squeeze of fresh lime juice (to serve)

 - Chop your red pepper, baby sweetcorn and mangetout into bite-sized pieces.